marinmiquel43/marinmiquel.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I'm Miquel!
-I strive to bridge the gap between theoretical machine learning and real-world applications.
+Hi, I'm Miquel! (though some people recognise me as Tintin) I strive to bridge the gap between theoretical machine learning and real-world applications.

 I'm a data scientist currently studying a Master of Science in Machine Learning, Data Science and Artificial Intelligence at [Aalto University](https://www.aalto.fi/en).
 Prior to that, I completed my Bachelor's thesis, working in the generation of datasets for training positron emission tomography image reconstruction methods at the [Department of Applied Mathematics at the Universitat Politècnica de València](https://www.upv.es/entidades/DMAA/index-en.html) under the supervision of [Samuel Morillas](https://www.upv.es/pls/oalu/sic_person.Info?p_alias=smorillas&P_IDIOMA=i).